How well do our children learn?

-At Hazel we have chosen to use Target Tracker as our system for recording assessment.
-From 2015-16 we will be using the system of ‘Steps’ for all children in Years 1 to 6.
+At Hazel we use Target Tracker as our system for recording assessment and we use the system of ‘Steps’ for all children in Years 1 to 6.

-We believe that this new ‘Steps’ system will be easy for children, parents and teachers to understand and enable us to ‘Give reliable information to parents about how their child, and their child’s school, is performing, help drive improvement for pupils and teachers and make sure the school is keeping up with external best practice and innovation.’
+We believe that the ‘Steps’ system is easy for children, parents and teachers to understand, and enables us to give reliable information to parents about how their child, is performing.

 Pupils are given appropriate feedback on their learning by their teachers to help them with their next steps through marking and other support.

 The 2014 National Curriculum has clear expectations for what children should achieve by the end of each key stage and year group.
 Our assessment system breaks these down into more detailed guidance which enables teachers to use assessment to support lesson planning and provide a curriculum designed to meet the needs of all learners.
 Teachers and school leaders use assessment to help ensure that the pupils who need extra intervention are quickly identified, appropriately supported and monitored so that no one is left behind.